« Blog

 #4 Non-cancelable versus guaranteed renewable

-An insurance carrier cannot unilaterally decide to increase the cost of your guaranteed renewable disability in a given year.
-It's totally different from, say, a coffee shop that can simply decide, "we're raising the price of our sumptuous green tea banana bread" (filed under things I miss about our pre-COVID-19 office location).
+An insurance carrier cannot unilaterally decide to increase the cost of your guaranteed renewable disability policy in a given year.

 To make a rate increase on their clients, insurance companies must file a request to increase with the state regulator, and the state regulator must approve the increase.

-Regulators generally frown upon price increase requests.
-Rate increases can and do happen, but they usually happen in the context of an insurance company realizing they made a mistake pricing their prior business, and their state regulator is getting concerned that the price increase is necessary to keep the insurance company financially strong.
-So in some situations, people might reasonably expect to save a bit of money today, in exchange for the possibility of a rate increase in the future.
+Regulators generally frown upon price increase requests, but they do grant them.
+As much as regulators dislike price increases, they dislike insurance companies going under on their watch even more.
+Rate increases can and do happen, but they usually happen when an insurance company realizies they made a mistake pricing their prior business, and their state regulator is getting concerned that the price increase is necessary to keep the insurance company financially strong.

-Check out some examples of real-life clients and see how the different coverage options can come together.
+Here are two examples of real-life clients - see how the different coverage options can come together.

 Lydia* has worked hard at an NYC Big Investment Bank to build the lifestyle she enjoys today, and she likes knowing she can maintain it in any scenario: car accident or ski injury, cancer diagnosis, severe multiple sclerosis, etc. She's single today, but interested in having children within the next few years, with or without a partner.
 She decides on a $15,000/month disability income insurance benefit with a 180 day waiting period (workplace benefits are very solid for the first 6 months) and until age 65 benefit period to complement her existing workplace coverage.
 As an equity research analyst who loves her job but can envision a scenario where the physical demands of travel might not be workable in some scenarios, she chooses an own occupation policy.
 Since she’s a white collar professional in a field where staying front-of-mind for clients is important, she can envision many scenarios where she might be able to work part-time but not full-time if she were navigating a health crisis of some kind, so she goes for a residual disability feature, too.

 Ramesh* makes $175,000/year at his software company, and his wife, Fariha* makes $200,000/year as a marketing professional.
 Their family lives in the Bay Area and is quite committed to their kids' private school, but otherwise they have pretty simple and inexpensive tastes.
 They save a decent amount of money each year, and their savings are on very solid ground from when Ramesh sold his prior company.
 He wouldn’t want to move houses or pull his kids out of private school if, say, a cancer diagnosis left him unable to work for 2 years.
 But if he had a disability lasting much longer than 5 years, he and his wife would probably want to move back to her hometown of Denver near her parents anyway, and the cost of living would be lower.
 In that scenario, they are confident the family could be fine on Fariha's income alone.
 Ramesh decides on a $8,000/month disability income insurance benefit that would begin after he’s been disabled for 90 days and would pay out for a maximum of 5 years.
-He skips own occupation and goes for any occupation—he loves making software; if he can't do that it's because he can't do any job—and decides that dropping non-cancellable in favor of guaranteed renewable is worth saving 8% to him (with a carrier that has never increased prices on its clients before).
+He skips own occupation and goes for any occupation—he loves making software; if he can't do that it's because he can't do any job.

 *All names and personal details have been changed to protect privacy.